 EAT: Talula’s Table, Kennett Square

 By day, grab fresh baked breads, cheeses, soups and other locally sourced prepared food to either take out or enjoy at one of the butcher block tables.
 At 7pm, however, Tues-Sun, Tulula’s Table transforms into hotspot for a special “Farm Table Dinner.”
 Only 8-12 people can indulge in this exceptional 8-course meal per night; just don’t expect to get a seat for at least a year.
-This event, costs $125 per person, and is more coveted than tickets to Hamilton on Broadway.
+Check website for availability and costs.